What is the European Civil Protection Pool (ECPP)?

 In addition, the certification process represents a valuable opportunity to strengthen the knowledge-base and performance of national capacities according to key criteria.
 These include for instance whether the response capacity is self-sufficient during deployment, how far the response capacity is interoperable with other capacities, preparedness for mobilisation and deployment in international contexts, efficient coordination with other capacities or response actors etc.

-How are resources added to the ECCP?
+How are resources added to the ECPP?

 The process is initiated by the entity owning the capacity: it can be the national CP authority or one of its affiliated entities (a regional authority, an NGO etc).
 In all cases the application to the Pool must be endorsed by the national CP authority.
 Below some information on the process, step by step.